izgzhen/RuScript/docs/spec-new/Model.md

 The loader loads in the binary, read instructions from it, and structure the program text into top-level statements and declarations (functions and classes).

 The interpreter executes a frame object and effect the global environment.
-The global environment is initialized from the declarations, plus the globally visible stack and globally visible registers.
+The global environment is initialized from the declarations, plus a globally visible stack.
 The root frame is initialized from the top-level statements.
 And every function-call or method-invocation will create new frames from function body or method body.

 Every frame contains its local registers in a way much like C. The arguments is passed in through stack.
 The return value is returned through stack.